White feminism

-White feminism is a term which is used to describe expressions of feminism which are perceived as focusing on white women but are perceived as failing to address the existence of distinct forms of oppression faced by ethnic minority women and women lacking other privileges.
+White feminism is a term which is used to describe expressions of feminism which are perceived as focusing on white women while failing to address the existence of distinct forms of oppression faced by ethnic minority women and women lacking other privileges.
+Whiteness is crucial in structuring the lived experiences of white women across a variety of contexts.
 The term has been used to label and criticize theories that are perceived as focusing solely on gender-based inequality.
 Primarily used as a derogatory label, "white feminism" is typically used to reproach a perceived failure to acknowledge and integrate the intersection of other identity attributes into a broader movement which struggles for equality on more than one front.
-In white feminism, the oppression of women is analyzed through a single-axis framework, consequently erasing the identity and experiences of ethnic minority women the space.
+In white feminism, the oppression of women is analyzed through a single-axis framework, consequently erasing the identity and experiences of ethnic minority women in the space.
 The term has also been used to refer to feminist theories perceived to focus more specifically on the experience of white, cisgender, heterosexual, able-bodied women, and in which the experiences of women without these characteristics are excluded or marginalized.
 This criticism has predominantly been leveled against the first waves of feminism which were seen as centered around the empowerment of white middle-class women in Western societies.

 While the term white feminism is relatively recent, the critics of the concepts it represents date back to the beginning of the feminist movement, especially in the United States.
 The label has recently increased in use, as intersectional theory has entered more mainstream national conversations in the US since the late 2010s.
 Others question the label, claiming it is used to attack white feminists, whether or not they are inclusionary of minority women.

 Origins

 At its origin, feminism in Western societies was represented by white educated women primarily focusing on the right to vote and political representation.
-An example of the criticized practices is found in Mary Wollstonecraft's text, A Vindication of the Rights of Woman published in 1792, where Wollstonecraft advocates for moral and political equality between men and women, however only addressing members belonging to the middle-class.
-Similarly, in France, Olympe de Gouges advocated for women’s rights in her Declaration of the Rights of Woman and of the Female Citizen as early as 1791.
+An example of this focus is found in Mary Wollstonecraft's text, A Vindication of the Rights of Woman published in 1792, where Wollstonecraft advocates for moral and political equality between men and women, however only addressing members belonging to the middle-class.
+Similarly, in France, Olympe de Gouges advocated for women's rights in her Declaration of the Rights of Woman and of the Female Citizen as early as 1791.
 White feminism aligns itself to white supremacy by attempting to hide white women's participation and function in white supremacy by seeing them as victims because of their gender but not holding white women accountable for their part in it when women of color are excluded.